2018 United States Senate election in North Dakota

 The 2018 United States Senate election in North Dakota took place on November 6, 2018, to elect a member of the United States Senate to represent the State of North Dakota, concurrently with other elections to the U.S. Senate, and other federal, state, and local elections in North Dakota.

 This was one of ten Democratic-held Senate seats up for election in a state that Donald Trump won in the 2016 presidential election.
 Incumbent senator Heidi Heitkamp ran for re-election to a second term.
 The candidate filing deadline was April 9, 2018, and the primary election was held on June 12, 2018.
 U.S. Representative Kevin Cramer won the Republican primary to challenge Heitkamp, who ran unopposed in the Democratic primary.

 On November 6, 2018, Cramer defeated Heitkamp in the general election, becoming the first Republican to win this seat since 1958 and winning 12 counties that Heitkamp won in 2012.
-Despite her loss, Heitkamp won 10 counties that voted Republican in the 2016 presidential race.
+In 2018, Heitkamp won 10 counties that voted Republican in the 2016 presidential race.
+As of 2026, this is the last congressional race in North Dakota where the incumbent was defeated, and the last time a Republican U.S. Senate candidate in North Dakota lost any county other than Rolette or Sioux.

-This is the last time a Senator from North Dakota lost re-election.
-Cramer was sworn in on January 3, 2019, marking the first time since 1960 that Republicans held both of North Dakota's Senate seats, and giving North Dakota an entirely Republican congressional delegation for the first time since 1959.
+Cramer was sworn in on January 3, 2019, marking the first time since 1960 that Republicans simultaneously held both of North Dakota's Senate seats, and giving North Dakota an entirely Republican congressional delegation for the first time since 1959.